obsidian-tasks-group/obsidian-tasks/docs/migration.md

   - I can work around it [Case-sensitive git in Mac OS X like a Pro](https://coderwall.com/p/mgi8ja/case-sensitive-git-in-mac-os-x-like-a-pro)
   - But even if I do that, for people who have previously cloned the repo on Windows and Mac, will it still be a problem?
   - A workaround is to move the docs to a new folder, but then we lose the original history
-- [ ] Need to figure out renaming folders too - probably by string manipulation
+- [x] Need to figure out renaming folders too - probably by string manipulation
   - `getting-started` becomes
   - `Getting Started`
+  - I ended up writing a script that wrote out the 'git mv' instructions, and executing them by hand, to check the status of each one.
 - [x] Figure out how to get git on Mac to recognise the renamed files and folders
 - [x] ABANDONED - Check programmatically that all filenames are unique